Canadian women's ice hockey history: Dominion Women's Amateur Hockey Association

+OWHA

+The Ontario Women's Hockey Association was founded in 1975 to support the development of the women's game and generate interest in the sport.
+The OWHA was instrumental in organizing a national women's tournament, which began in 1982, and in hosting the first women's world tournament in 1987.

 Professional

 Canadian Women's Hockey League

-The Canadian Women's Hockey League (CWHL), preceded by the NWHL and COWHL was formed in 2007.
+The Canadian Women's Hockey League (CWHL), preceded by the NWHL and COWHL, was formed in 2007.
 Teams competed for the Clarkson Cup, donated by former Canadian Governor General Adrienne Clarkson.
 From 2007 to 2017, the players did not earn a salary, but their travel time, uniforms, equipment and coaches were covered by the league.
 Jayna Hefford became the first player in the CWHL to record 100 career points.
 She recorded the record-setting point milestone on January 17, 2009, in a win over the Montreal Stars.
 On August 12, 2010, the league hosted its first draft, following a reorganization of the league, held at the Hockey Hall of Fame in Toronto.
 The first overall selection was former Ohio State hockey player and Olympic gold medalist Tessa Bonhomme.

-A new National Women's Hockey League launched in 2015 in the United States as the first women's league to pay a salary.
+A new National Women's Hockey League, launched in 2015 in the United States, was the first women's league to pay a salary.
 In the 2017–18 and 2018–19 seasons, the CWHL began paying a small stipend to the players as well following an expansion of the league with two Chinese teams.
-In 2019, the CWHL ceased operations citing unsustainable business operations.
+In 2019, the CWHL ceased operations, citing unsustainable business operations.

 National Women's Hockey League

 The National Women's Hockey League (NWHL), based in the United States, began in 2015 as the first professional women's hockey league to pay a base salary for all players.
-Funding for the new league comes from sponsorship and donations, with each team initially receiving approximately $270,000 as a salary cap.
+Funding for the new league came from sponsorship and donations, with each team initially receiving approximately $270,000 as a salary cap.
 The salary attracted some Canadian players such as Kelly Babstock.
 The league ran into financial issues during its second season leading to the league cutting salaries by half.
 After the dissolution of the CWHL in 2019, the NWHL announced its intentions of placing expansion teams in Toronto and Montreal.
 The Toronto Six became the first Canadian expansion team, joining the league for the 2020–21 season.
+However, in 2019 hundreds of prominent women's players, including Canadian and American Olympians, founded the Professional Women's Hockey Players' Association (PWHPA) and opted to boycott existing leagues, including the NWHL, in pursuit of a unified, financially stable professional league.